aws/aws-cdk-rfcs/README.md

 feature as planned, tracking such changes via followup pull requests to the document.

+## Reviewing RFCs

+Each week the team will attempt to review some set of open RFC pull requests.
+Comments and feedback on proposals in any state of the process are welcome and encouraged.

+Every RFC that we accept should have a core team champion, who will represent the feature and its progress.
+When an RFC is merged, we try to label the tracking with an estimation of effort required for implementation.
+These are general "t-shirt size" estimates e.g. small, medium, large.

 ## Implementing an RFC

 While the author of an RFC (like any other developer) is welcome to offer an